yani82/yani82.github.io/_posts/2020-09-21-the_beginners_guide_to_creating_your_first_ruby_gem_cli.markdown

 Ok then, before I continue rambling on nonsensically, I’ll leave you with a quote by *TLC*:
 “Don’t go chasing waterfalls, please stick to the rivers and the lakes that you’re used to.”

 Nevertheless, with all of the challenges faced, I am truly hoping that I’m able to move forward with my current cohort!
-A special shout out to my cohort mates Hamza, Wayne, Cinna, Joshua W., Dana, Kelin, Adeeba, and Fenty for all your help and encouragement during this time!
+A special shout out to my cohort mates Hamza, Wayne, Cinna, Joshua W., Dana, Kelin, Adeeba, Fenty and Shalom for all your help and encouragement during this time!
 I'm definitely going to pay-it-forward <3

 *Now to figure out how to add images and gifs in here*